Charles-Zhang-Project-Nine/ProjectNineWiki/_posts/2024-01-15-Project-Nine-Wiki-Community-Guidelines.md

 # Project Nine Wiki Community Guidelines

 Project Nine wiki is physically-based, meaning it only describes physical existence and reality of things.
 For plot discussions, use [Discussion](https://github.com/Charles-Zhang-Project-Nine/ProjectNineWiki/discussions/categories/general).
+Eventually, all contents from P9 Rev1 will be made available publically after they are cleaned up and have properly dealt with potential copyright issues.

+Plan for using posts:

+* We migh use Posts to post monthly e-magzine as a precursor to 九层楼志 magazine
+* Save images for Posts in dedicated Post folder on Cloudinary.

 ## Rules